-Child Abuse Reporting and Investigation Hotline & Lay Review Board
+Child Abuse Reporting and Investigation Hotline & Diocesan Review Board

-This Review Board is led by predominantly lay people and is responsible for intake and review of claims of abuse of minors by clergy.
+This Diocesan Review Board is led by predominantly lay people and is responsible for intake and review of claims of abuse of minors by clergy.
+Click here for a list of the Review Board Members and their biographies.